 Now, if there’s anything you know about me it’s that I love me a good soapbox.
 Last year I discussed the benefits of “Green Friday”, and this year I’m going to turn the heat level up on my take.

-Aside from the fact that stampedes or crowded stores would turn into a COVID super-spreader event this year, we simply don’t need it.
-We don’t need to pull people from their Thanksgiving gatherings to celebrate consumerism.
+We simply don’t need it.
+We don’t need to pull people from their Thanksgiving gatherings.
 We don’t need to crowd into fluorescent-lit aisles in a desperate bid to get the hottest items to prove our love for our families.
 We are better than that!

 Do you think we should cancel every Black Friday from now on?